Are you ready for a Membership upgrade?

 Submit your online upgrade application from the Member’s area of the website (under Apply Now) together with prerequisite supporting documentation for the level you wish to upgrade to.

-Note: You don’t need to supply documents that are already on file.
+Note: You don’t need to upload documents that are already on file.

 The Member Relations Officer will liaise with you as your upgrade goes through the approval process.